xihaixu/hierarchical_viewpoint/README.md

 expriment readme.txt: the expriment process of this article

-opinionExtraction-master: the source code for dependency parse for the corpus.
+dpforcorpus.zip: the source code for dependency parse for the corpus.

 hlda, hop and top2vec: the topic modeling source code for corpus.